cyberformed/website/README.md

 Browse the admin directory and open config.php file in the admin directory and change the database credentials for admin part.

+Open Database and open ct_order_client_info table.
+In the first row, 2nd column, change the domain / IP of the hosting environment to run the application.

 #### API ####

 API is inside the api directory which can be found in the root directory.